rtbo/gfx-d/README.md

 ## gfx:gl3 - OpenGL backend

 If Vulkan is not available on a target machine, `gfx:gl3` is available as backup.
 SPIRV-Cross is used to translate shaders to GLSL.
-SPIRV-Cross inserts Y axis inversion, so many shaders will be compatible for both Vulkan and OpenGL backends out of the box, but there are limitations:
+Many shaders will be compatible for both Vulkan and OpenGL backends out of the box, but there are
+limitations:
  - push constants are not available
  - depth map need range adaptation
 There are probably more...